subhrapattnaik/Python-Class-127/README.md

 Before we do that, let’s inspect the page.
 We can see that all the rows in the table are ​ul​ tags with ​class​ as exoplanet​

+Therefore, we need to find all the ul tags with class exoplanet in order to scrape the data.

 ---------------------------------
 chromedriver: